 You need a lot of sugar and vinegar for this recipe.

-Not counting chopping time, it takes less than 15 minutes to cook up a batch of homemade pepper jelly.
+Not counting chopping time and processing time, it takes less than 15 minutes to cook up a batch of homemade pepper jelly.

-Once the jelly has set for a few minutes, you can pour it into jars and seal them.
-After a few minutes, the jars will start popping, and you’ll know they’re sealed and safe to store in your cupboard until Christmas.
+Once the jelly has set for a few minutes, you can pour it into jars and seal them to fingertip tight.
+Process for 10 minutes in a boiling water canner.
+Remove jars and cool, checking to make sure they’re sealed after 24 hours.

 Print out a label for the jar lids, then add cute tags and personalized ribbon, and you have a half-dozen tasty, thoughtful gifts to share.
 (I love my P-Touch Embellish for making personalized ribbon and labels.)

 If I haven’t convinced you to make a batch of pepper jelly by convincing you that it will save you valuable time (and money) during the holidays, let me appeal to your sense of taste.